ccswbs/UoGd7-Training/styleguide.md

 ![Image of all bootstrap buttons](/images/leftAllignedImage.jpg)

-## Headings that expand and collapse sections
+## Headings that Expand and Collapse Sections

 Start with content that has a heading, e.g.